Prisons in Bahrain: Government denials

 The Bahrain authorities initially denied all allegations of torture.
 An official from the Ministry for Social Development told Human Rights First that no one was being tortured in Bahrain, maintaining that "Everyone who's been arrested has been shown an arrest warrant and proper documentation and that no one had been taken by masked men from their home".

 Subsequently, they claimed to be investigating what were alleged to be "isolated cases".
 Abdulaziz bin Mubarak, the Bahrain Information Authority's Director of Media Relations, told ABC News that reported incidents were taken very seriously and investigated, and that any torture that took place was unsanctioned, noting that five prison guards had been arrested for one death.
 Nevertheless, all five of those accused of torture were subsequently released.

 Escapes

 On 14 March 2011, a group of prisoners estimated to number 109 managed to escape from Dry Dock prison.
 Some of them tried to escape by sea, some by a small bus and others hid in nearby buildings.
 However, most of them were captured the same day.

-On 8 May 2012, ministry of interior claimed that a prisoner arrested for protest-related activities named Ridha Al-Ghisra (25 years old) escaped from the Dry Dock prison.
-His family and another family who were visiting a prisoner were interrogated by police for several hours.
+On 8 May 2012, the ministry of interior claimed that a prisoner arrested for protest-related activities named Ridha Al-Ghisra (25 years old) escaped from the Dry Dock prison.
+His family and another family who were visiting a prisoner were interrogated by the police for several hours.